-With the opening of the Occupational Studies Building in Fall 2003, a wider variety of programs, such as Agribusiness, Wildlife and Plantation Management, Geographical Information Systems Technology, Veterinary Technology, Culinary Arts, and Hotel, Restaurant & Tourism Management, enabled the college to further expand its offerings.
+With the opening of the Occupational Studies Building in Fall 2003, a wider variety of programs, such as Agribusiness, Wildlife and Plantation Management, Geographical Information Systems Technology, Veterinary Technology, Culinary Arts, and Hotel, Restaurant & Tourism Management, enabled the college to further expand its employment training opportunities.

 In 2004, Ogeechee Technical College paid tribute to the late Senator Joseph E. Kennedy for his role in the establishment of Ogeechee Technical Institute by dedicating the main building on campus as the Joseph E. Kennedy Building.

-In July of 2008, Ogeechee Technical College was awarded a Regional Law Enforcement Academy in Claxton, Georgia.
-The project, which involved five other technical colleges, allowed new law enforcement officers to receive their basic law enforcement training at a state technical college and obtain college credit at the same time.
-Nearby in Hagan, Ogeechee Technical College began construction of the Evans Technical Education Complex.
-The new complex included the Logistics and Public Safety Building, the Commercial Trucking Preventive Maintenance facility, and driving track for the Commercial Trucking program and emergency vehicle operators track for the Regional Law Enforcement Academy.
+In July 2008, Ogeechee Technical College was awarded a Regional Law Enforcement Academy which is housed in Evans County.
+The project allowed new law enforcement officers to receive their basic law enforcement training and obtain college credit at the same time.
+That same year, Ogeechee Technical College began construction of the Evans Technical Education Complex.
+The new complex included the Logistics and Public Safety Building, a driving track for the Commercial Truck Driving program, and an emergency vehicle operator track for the Regional Law Enforcement Academy.
 Another big change came at the beginning of 2009 when an Emergency Mass Notification System for faculty, staff, and students was implemented.
 The new OTC Alert system provided a way to send emergency warnings via cell phone and email messages.
 In an effort to offer better services to the students, Ogeechee Tech moved the Adult Education program to a new location adjacent to the main campus.